waldzellai/automcp-ts/README.md

 - When working with STDIO transport, be careful with print statements in your agent code as they can corrupt the protocol
 - The MCP Inspector can be used for debugging: `npx @modelcontextprotocol/inspector`
-- Environment variables should be set before running the server for SSE
-- For projects requiring environment variables, create a `.env` file in your project directory
 - Remember that for STDIO mode, the client (like Cursor) will start the server for you
 - For SSE mode, you need to manually start the server and then configure the client to connect to it